Electric SsangYong Korando E110: details, specs and on-sale date

 SsangYong is also promising “state-of-the-art” connectivity in addition to a suite of driver assistance and safety systems.

-The new Korando will be longer, wider and lower than before, measuring 4,410mm long, 1,830mm wide and 1,675mm tall.
-At 2,650mm, SsangYong claims one of the longest wheelbases in the C-segment SUV class, again citing increased passenger comfort.
+The new Korando is longer, wider and lower than before, measuring 4,410mm long, 1,830mm wide and 1,675mm tall.
+At 2,650mm, SsangYong claims one of the longest wheelbases in the 'C-SUV' segment, again citing increased passenger comfort.